collective/collective.js.innerfade/README.txt

 Status
 ------

-Stable; almost used in a production environment :)
+Stable; used in several production environments

 Usage
 -----